OverlyDev/video-downloader/README.md

 ## Notes
 Currently there's a couple hard-coded functions specifc to my use case.
 These might become more generic in the future

+The original funnyjunk urls were incompatible with yt-dlp so I had to inspect the webpage source and grab the actual video url.
+This might work for other unsupported sites.

 ### References:
 https://github.com/yt-dlp/yt-dlp